hpiotr6/NBRF/README.md

 # Naive Bayes Random Forest Classifier

-The project is a Random Forest from-scratch implementation, which relies on a Naive Bayes classifier instead of decision trees.
+The project is a Random Forest from-scratch implementation, which relies on a Naive Bayes classifiers instead of decision trees.

 Project covers:
 * Random Forest implementation